seng438-winter-2024/seng438-a4-mhabibamara/seng438-a4-team_number.md

 # Discuss advantages and disadvantages of Selenium vs. Sikulix

 # How the team work/effort was divided and managed
+Initially, tasks were identified based on individual strengths and interests, ensuring a balanced distribution of responsibilities.
+Virtual meetings were held to split the work evenly and manage individual progress.
+Overall, this lab was a joint effort and our teamwork in all parts of the lab ensyred the smooth progress and completion of this assignment.

 # Difficulties encountered, challenges overcome, and lessons learned
+Initially, understanding the intricacies of mutation testing and effectively utilizing mutation testing tools presented a significant challenge.
+Moreover, technical issues such as compatibility issues with the mutation testing tool, setup/configuration errors, and debugging challenges emerged during the experimentation phase.
+These aforementioned challenges were overcome through effective communication between the group and leveraging online resources to gain a deeper understanding of the tools and analyzing the results of these tools.
+In conclusion, these experiences serve as valuable lessons that will inform and enrich our future endeavors in software development and testing.

 # Comments/feedback on the lab itself
+Overall, our group found the lab document easy to follow and work through.
+In addition, we found it as practical experience in assessing the efficacy of our test suites developed in previous assignments.
+Moreover, this lab helped broaden our understanding of GUI testing frameworks and their respective strengths and limitations.
+However, we think the lab was a bit too time-consuming and required lots of effort to complete.